realityforge/gwt-appcache/README.md

 [![Build Status](https://secure.travis-ci.org/realityforge/gwt-appcache.png?branch=master)](http://travis-ci.org/realityforge/gwt-appcache)

-The HTML5 Appcache specification is one mechanism for enabling offline HTML5 applications.
-This library provides a simple way to generate the required cache manifests and serve for each separate permutation.
-The library also supports the browser side aspect of appcache specification.
-The appendix section includes further references for the appcache spec.
+The HTML5 Appcache specification is a mechanism for enabling offline HTML5 applications.
+This library provides a simple way to generate the required cache manifests and serve a separate manifest for each separate permutation.
+The library also provides support for the browser side aspects of the appcache specification.
+See the appendix section includes further references concerning the appcache spec.

 Quick Start
 -----------